Judi Dench: Health

+In 2024, it was reported that Dench's eyesight has deteriorated to the point where she is effectively retired from acting.

 Political views and interests

 Dench has worked with the non-governmental indigenous organisation Survival International, campaigning in the defence of the San people of Botswana and the Arhuaco people of Colombia.
-She made a supporting video saying the San are victims of tyranny, greed, and racism.
+She made a supporting video saying the San are victims of tyranny, greed and racism.
 Dench is also a patron of the Karuna Trust, a charity that supports work amongst some of India's poorest and most oppressed people, mainly, though not exclusively, Dalits.

 On 22 July 2010, Dench was awarded an honorary degree of Doctor of Letters (DLitt) by Nottingham Trent University.
 The Dr Hadwen Trust announced on 15 January 2011 that Dench had become a patron of the trust, joining, among others, Joanna Lumley and David Shepherd.
 On 19 March 2012, it was announced that Dench was to become honorary patron of Everton in the Community, the charity branch of Liverpool-based football team Everton, of which she is a long-time supporter.

 Dench is an advisor to the American Shakespeare Center.
 She is a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.
-She is also a patron of Shakespeare North, a playhouse project due to be completed in 2022 in the town of Prescot near Liverpool.
-She is patron of East Park Riding for the Disabled, a riding school for disabled children at Newchapel, Surrey.
-Dench is also a vice-president of national charity Revitalise, that provides accessible holidays for those with disabilities.
-In 2011, along with musician Sting and billionaire entrepreneur Richard Branson, she publicly urged policy-makers to adopt more progressive drug policies by decriminalizing drug use.
+She is also a patron of Shakespeare North, a cultural and educational venue that opened on 15 July 2022 in the town of Prescot, near Liverpool, and a patron of The Festival Players Theatre Company, a peripatetic theatre company which puts on travelling performances of Shakespeare plays.
+She is patron of East Park Riding for the Disabled, a riding school for disabled children in Newchapel, Surrey.
+Dench is also a vice-president of the national charity Revitalise, which provides accessible holidays for those with disabilities.
+In 2011, along with musician Sting and billionaire entrepreneur Richard Branson, she publicly urged policy-makers to adopt more progressive drug policies by decriminalising drug use.

 In 2014, Dench was one of 200 celebrities to sign an open letter to the people of Scotland asking them to vote to remain part of the UK in that year's referendum.

-In a 2022 opinion piece for The Times following the death of Queen Elizabeth II, Dench expressed criticism of the Netflix show The Crown accusing it "crude sensationalism" and being "cruelly unjust to the individuals and damaging to the institution they represent," as well as having the potential to mislead non-British viewers through dramatic license.
+In a 2022 opinion piece for The Times, following the death of Queen Elizabeth II, Dench expressed criticism of the Netflix show The Crown, accusing it of "crude sensationalism" and being "cruelly unjust to the individuals and damaging to the institution they represent," as well as having the potential to mislead non-British viewers through dramatic license.
 She furthermore argued the show should add a disclaimer warning to remind viewers that it is a fictional drama.
+In 2023, Dench and her partner David Mills were both invited to ride in King Charles III's Royal Ascot Procession.